HHI Responding to COVID-19

 - HHI deployed medical and health care volunteers to COVID-19 hotspots throughout the United States to relieve overworked doctors and nurses.
 In partnership with International Medical Corps, volunteer doctors and nurses headed to New York and Chicago to assist with staff shortages.

-- HHI partnered with Hope Faith Homeless Assistance Campus to provide free medical care to more than 600 homeless patients, including providing COVID-19 testing.
-HHI volunteers have dedicated more than 1,200 hours to provide care at the Hope Faith Medical Clinic, which has helped prevent trips to the emergency room and prevent the transmission of COVID-19.
+- HHI partnered with Hope Faith Homeless Assistance Campus to provide free medical care to homeless patients, including providing COVID-19 testing.
+HHI volunteers have provided care at the Hope Faith Medical Clinic, which has helped prevent trips to the emergency room and prevent the transmission of COVID-19.

 Personal Protective Equipment (PPE)

-- HHI has delivered 593 shipments (1.1 million pieces) of PPE to 38 states, 1 U.S. territory and 5 countries.
-The n95 masks, patient masks, face shields, gowns, sanitizer, and gloves that were included in these shipments are being used by frontline healthcare workers at hospitals, clinics, pharmacies and more.
+- HHI has delivered n95 masks, patient masks, face shields, gowns, sanitizer, and gloves to be used by frontline healthcare workers at hospitals, clinics, pharmacies and more.

 - Good hygiene is critical to infection prevention and control of COVID-19, especially in vulnerable communities.
-HHI has delivered more than 73,000 kits of hygiene supplies to 84 partners (food banks, homeless groups, nursing homes, public safety organizations, schools and more) in 26 states, including the 10 states hardest hit by COVID-19.
-(Total value of hygiene kits and PPE shipped = $1.7 million.)
+HHI has delivered more than kits of hygiene supplies to food banks, homeless groups, nursing homes, public safety organizations, schools and more.

 - Haiti – HHI helped train vendors in Haiti’s large, crowded open air markets on infection prevention.
 Workers were deployed to educate the public on hygiene practices, detection of COVID-19 and medical follow-up.
 HHI also established hand-washing stations throughout the markets and has been improving sanitation and water quality to prevent the spread of infectious diseases in rural communities.